barrage/openapi-ts-builder/readme.md

 You can import them and work with them as with regular Typescript files and will then compile into YAML or JSON with all the `$ref` create automatically pointing to schema objects or responses, or whatever.

-Referencing files outside of your specs is possible with native YAML or JSON Openapi specs, but it's not good enoguh when you start working on a large project where you might have many paths and objects so we came up with this helper that keeps our specs clean and automatically takes care of it compiling into a valid Openapi schema file.
+Referencing files outside of your specs is possible with native YAML or JSON Openapi specs, but it's not good enough when you start working on a large project where you might have many paths and objects so we came up with this helper that keeps our specs clean and automatically takes care of it compiling into a valid Openapi schema file.